Turn the Beat Around: Critical reception

-Bill Coleman from Billboard wrote, "Trend-conscious rendition of Vicki Sue Robinson's disco classic lacks the spark needed to ignite widespread action, though Branigan's sonic vocal attack is always a treat."
+Bill Coleman from Billboard magazine wrote, "Trend-conscious rendition of Vicki Sue Robinson's disco classic lacks the spark needed to ignite widespread action, though Branigan's sonic vocal attack is always a treat."

 Track listings

 Gloria Estefan version

-In 1994 (see 1994 in music), the song was recorded by Cuban-American singer and songwriter Gloria Estefan for the soundtrack to the film The Specialist, starring Sylvester Stallone and Sharon Stone.
-It is also featured on Estefan's fourth solo album, Hold Me, Thrill Me, Kiss Me (1994).
-Released as a single, it became a hit reaching number 13 on the Billboard Hot 100.
+In 1994, the song was recorded by Cuban-American singer and songwriter Gloria Estefan for the soundtrack to the film The Specialist, starring Sylvester Stallone and Sharon Stone.
+It was produced by Estefan's husband Emilio Estefan Jr. and Lawrence Dermer, and is also featured on Estefan's fourth solo album, Hold Me, Thrill Me, Kiss Me (1994).
+Released as a single in September 1994 by Epic Records, the song became a hit, reaching number 13 on the US Billboard Hot 100.
 Estefan also took the song to the top spot on Billboard's Hot Dance Club Play chart, making it her first number-one song on that chart in English.
-In Australia and New Zealand the song charted at number 8 and 18.
-In Europe, the song peaked at number 21 in the United Kingdom, number 24 in Scotland, number 27 in the Netherlands and number 29 in Belgium.
-Estefan performed the song as her opening performance in VH1's first ever Divas Live.
-In 2018, Australian music channel Max included Estefan's "Turn the Beat Around" in their list of "1000 Greatest Songs of All Time".
+In Australia and New Zealand the song charted at number eight and 18.
+In Europe, the song was a top-20 hit in Finland and a top-30 hit in the United Kingdom, Scotland, the Netherlands and Belgium.
+The accompanying music video was directed by Marcus Nispel, depicting Estefan performing with her band atop a skyscraper.
+She later performed the song as her opening performance in VH1's first ever Divas Live in 1998.

+Background and release

+In November 1994, Estefan told Billboard magazine about the song, "When I first heard 'Turn the Beat Around', I'd been in the [ Miami Sound Machine ] for about a year, I guess.
+They were called the Latin Boys back than, and we played lots of covers because we didn't have material of our own.
+I remember hearing 'Turn the Beat Around' and right away thinking it was something we could do.
+It's very much my style, and pretty close to the sound of the band.
+With the horns and the rhythm, it's like something we would do.
+We used to play 'I Will Survive', 'Turn the Beat', and a lot of those early disco songs.
+We didn't really record songs that sounded disco, but we certainly enjoyed playing it."

+Estefan released her cover of the song on 23 September 1994 by Epic Records and included it on her fourth album, Hold Me, Thrill Me, Kiss Me, which was released in October same year.
+The song was also included on the soundtrack to The Specialist, which was released on 7 October 1994.